 You've injured yourself while running and don't know what to do.
-Stop completely?
-Keep going despite the pain?
-Take anti-inflammatory medication and push through?
-This uncertainty is frustrating, especially when running is part of your routine and your well-being.
+Should you stop completely?
+Continue despite the pain?
+Take anti-inflammatories and push through it?
+This uncertainty is frustrating, especially when running is part of your routine and well-being.

-Good news: Most running injuries can be managed effectively with smart adjustments to volume and intensity.¹ It is rarely necessary to stop completely, and often the body can continue to adapt during recovery.
-What science teaches us about managing injuries during races:- Splitting your workouts (walking + running) speeds up recovery¹
+Good news: Most running injuries can be managed well with smart adjustments to volume and intensity.¹ It's rarely necessary to stop completely, and often the body can continue to adapt during healing.
+What science teaches us about managing running injuries:- Breaking up your runs (walking + running) speeds up healing¹

-- Several short outings are better than one long one when you are injured.
+- Several short runs are better than one long run when injured

-This article provides you with concrete recovery strategies.
-To understand why injuries recur, see our article on recurring running injuries.
+This article provides concrete recovery strategies.
+To understand why injuries recur, consult our article on recurrent running injuries.

 What to do for a running injury?
 If it seems to persist or you want to resolve the injury as quickly as possible, you should consult a physiotherapist who has expertise in running.